Ketel Marte Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in MLB.

-- The Rockies have the 28th-ranked team ERA among all MLB pitching staffs (5.15).
+- The Rockies' 5.20 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs given up (69 total, 1.3 per game).
+- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The Rockies will send Kauffmann (0-2) to the mound for his third start of the season.
+- Freeland gets the start for the Rockies, his 12th of the season.
+He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.

-- The righty last appeared on Thursday against the Miami Marlins, when he tossed 4 1/3 innings, allowing five earned runs while giving up six hits.
+- The lefty last pitched on Thursday against the Miami Marlins, when he tossed five innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.